 On this page

 Unlike other medicines, Pharmac purchases and maintains a stock of all funded vaccines.
-The influenza (flu) vaccine and covid-19 vaccine are managed differently.
+The influenza (flu) and COVID-19 vaccines are managed differently.

 How we decide what vaccines to list in the Schedule

 Vaccines are added to the Pharmaceutical Schedule the same way as any other medicine.
 Someone, usually a vaccine supplier, applies to Pharmac to fund a vaccine.

-We then convene the Immunisation Subcommittee of the Pharmacology and Therapeutics Advisory Committee (PTAC).
-The Subcommittee gives us clinical advice on vaccine funding applications and other matters.
+We then convene the Immunisation Advisory Committee.
+The advisory committee gives us clinical advice on vaccine funding applications and other matters.

 In July 2022, Pharmac took over management of the COVID-19 vaccine.
 We were also part of the all-of-government team that secured agreements for four different COVID-19 vaccines for New Zealanders.